-When you [install](#) Zotero, the plug-in to integrate with your word processor should be [added](#) automatically.10 You will want to install the [connector](#) for your browser, and then you can [add](#) reference items from the web to Zotero.
+When you install Zotero, the plug-in to integrate with your word processor should be [added](#) automatically.14 You will want to install the [connector](#) for your browser (for Zotero-5.0.97-beta there is also a new browser connector), and then you can [add](#) reference items from the web to Zotero.
 If the citation's pdf is open-access, or you have navigated to its page through your institution's library site, the pdf should be attached to your reference item in Zotero's central pane.
-Double-clicking the item will open the pdf in your default pdf reader for reading and annotating.
+Double-clicking the item will open the new pdf reader/annotator for reading and annotating.

-Preview on Mac, Okular on Linux,11 and Adobe Acrobat Reader on Windows will all provide you with annotation tools.12 If you are using Preview on Mac, the Tools menu points to the

-- 3 For example, Zotero allows [portability](#) between word processors while maintaining live citations. - 4 A number of sites list Zotero as note-taking software, but, since it was not specifically designed for that purpose, it does lack some features that are common in dedicated note-taking apps.
-In particular, Zotero lacks support for adding timestamps, reordering items and notes within its collections tree, and exporting notes (and their metadata).
-My workflow provides workarounds for these missing features.
-Zotero's positive features may make up for its drawbacks. - 5 [Taking notes in class](#) requires a somewhat different [approach](#) from [taking notes](#) from [readings](#). - 6 For your database of notes to be most useful, each note should contain the text and metadata of a single idea.
+6 For example, Zotero allows [portability](#) between word processors while maintaining live citations.

+7 A number of sites list Zotero as a note-taking app, but, since it was not specifically designed for that purpose, it lacks some features that are common in dedicated note-taking apps.
+In particular, Zotero lacks support for adding timestamps, reordering items and notes within its collections tree.
+Zotero's positive features make up for these.
+My workflow provides workarounds for the missing features.

+8 [Taking notes in class](#) requires a somewhat different [approach](#) from [taking notes](#) from [readings](#).

+9 For your database of notes to be most useful, each note should contain the text and metadata of a single idea.
 Perhaps two or three sentences.
 This will allow new connections and patterns between ideas to develop as the database grows.
 [This blogger](#) also advocates the principle of "autonomy" meaning each note can stand on its own.
-This seems intuitive. - 7 You can also edit the note in a larger, separate window by clicking the box at the bottom of the note editor. - 8 To make quick note-taking even quicker set Zotero to start at login: System Preferences => Users and Groups => Login Items.
-I also set the free and open-source [Quicksilver](#) as a login item. - 9 Reviewing your notes will help you retain the information and ideas in long-term memory (Boch & Piolat, 2005) - 10 A good introduction to working with Zotero can be found [here](#). - 11 The instructions in this guide apply to Linux Mint.
-They should be similar for other environments based on Gnome. - 12 Adobe's Reader runs on Mac or Windows <https://helpx.adobe.com/reader/system-requirements.html>.
-My preferred reader on Mac is [Skim](#) which, although a little quirky, comes with many good options.
-I annotation features.13 Highlights are extracted14 as attached notes by Zotero's Zotfile plug-in.
-In Zotero's Notes edit pane you can add your summary, comments, related items and tags to these verbatim highlights.
+This seems intuitive.

+10 See also <http://evantravers.com/articles/2020/03/13/simple-markdown-zettelkasten/>

+11 You can also edit the note in a larger, separate window by clicking the box at the bottom of the note editor.

+12 To make quick note-taking even quicker, set Zotero to start at login: System Preferences => Users and Groups => Login Items.
+Startup Applications on Linux.
+I also set the free and open-source [Quicksilver](#) as a login item on Mac.

+13 Reviewing your notes will help you retain the information and ideas in long-term memory (Boch & Piolat, 2005)

+14 A good introduction to working with Zotero can be found [here](#).